Skip to content

 Detailed (v2)

-Upstream reference (v1)
+Upstream baseline (v1)

 Upstream chabot architecture (v1)

-Area Upstream chabot (v1) Campus RAG Assistant (v2)
+Area Upstream chabot (v1) Campus RAG Assistant (v2+)

 UI Streamlit only Vue 3 SPA (primary); Streamlit optional, same API